microsoft/live-share/docs/use/vs.md

 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.

-> **Tip:** As a host, you can change which files guests can see in the file explorer and even prevent guests from ever seeing certain files.
-As a guest, you may not see certain files as a result.
+> **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
+As a guest, it is also important to realize you may not be able to follow the debugger as it step into certain files restricted files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 Using it simple.
 The collaboration session host simply needs to start debugging via the usual means in Visual Studio.